automation-in-systematic-reviews/puer/README.md

 **P**U'ER **U**tilities for **E**nhancing systematic **R**eviews

 PU'ER is a FastAPI inference service for utilities that enhance systematic reviews.
-The current service provides health checks, a debug text classifier endpoint, and a study-screening endpoint that scores a study against a review topic.
+The service provides health checks, a debug text classifier, embedding-based study screening, prompt-based title and abstract extraction and screening, and PDF risk-of-bias assessment endpoints.

 Key locations:
 - `docs/api-endpoints.md`: docs for the API endpoints